neginmhg/neginmhg/README.md

 ## 🚀 About Me

-- **Current Role:** Full-time Software Engineer at Chevron, specializing in designing and building RESTful APIs, microservices, and front-end development.
+- **Current Role:** Full-time Software Engineer at Chevron, specializing in designing and building RESTful APIs and integrations, microservices, automating infrastructure and CI/CD pipelines, and front-end development.

 - **Education:** Currently Part-time Master's student at Georgia Tech, diving deep into Machine Learning to stay ahead of industry trends.